twocentstudios/twocentstudios.github.com/_posts/2015-12-09-an-experimental-ios-architecture-based-on-radical-decoupling.markdown

         }
 {% endhighlight %}

 * **#1**: This is an implementation detail of ReactiveCocoa that (kind of[^9]) limits the lifetime of our observer to the lifetime of `self`.
-In other words, stop processing this observer when the `TodoListViewController` goes away.
+In other words, stop processing this observer when this instance of `TodoListViewController` goes away.
 * **#2**: This is where where we filter and unbox the value from the event if necessary.
 Remember, we're observing the firehose of Events that are sent throughout the app.
 We only want `Event.ResponseTodoViewModels`, and if so, we want its value passed along.
 For all the other events that come through, they'll be mapped to `nil` and discarded by the `ignoreNil()` operator.
 * **#3**: This is our error handling. `promoteErrors` is an implementation detail of ReactiveCocoa which turns a signal incapable of erroring into one that can send errors of a certain type. `attemptMap` then unboxes the `Result` object and allows us to use ReactiveCocoa's built in error processing. `flatMapError` is where we have our error side effects, in this case, presenting the error as an alert.
-If we used `observeError` instead, our observer would die after the first error event which is not what we want.[^11]
+If we used `observeError` instead, our observer would be disposed of after the first error event which is not what we want.[^11]
 * **#4**: Events can be delivered on any thread by the eventsSignal.
 Therefore, for any thread critical work we need to specify a target scheduler.
 In this case, our critical work is UI-related, thus we use the `UIScheduler`.
 Note that only the operators *after* `observeOn` will be executed on the `UIScheduler`.[^12]
 * **#5**: Finally, we have a non-error value from the correct event.
 We'll use this to completely replace the TodoListViewModel and conditionally reload the table view if any change to the list was actually made.

 [^9]: To be accurate, the observer will be triggered to complete when any event is sent and self is no longer alive.
 For our purposes, this shouldn't be a huge deal.
 There are other ways to solve this problem, but they require a lot more syntactic baggage.
-[^11]: In retrospect, It may have been clearer to let the `Result` pass all the way through to `observeNext` and handle both success and error cases within the same block.
+[^11]: In retrospect, it may have been clearer to let the `Result` pass all the way through to `observeNext` and handle both success and error cases within the same block.
 [^12]: [`Scheduler`](https://github.com/ReactiveCocoa/ReactiveCocoa/blob/master/ReactiveCocoa/Swift/Scheduler.swift) is a ReactiveCocoa primitive.
 It's pretty slick.

 Keep in mind, this example is actually one of the trickier ones due to the error handling and multiple unwrapping stages.